Virtualization of Your Network: five most serious challenges

 Changing Best Practices

 This means that system administrators need to borrow from OT systems the concept of front end engineering design (FEED).
 The virtualized network must be specified at least as well as you would specify a physical set of hardware and software.
 A FEED must be clear and complete, and supported by all the stakeholders in the system.

 “The nice thing about standards is that there are so many of them,” said legendary computer scientist Andrew S. Tanenbaum.
 Tanenbaum may be cynical, but he is not wrong.
-One of the things that can bite a virtual system is a change in a standard that makes the way the system is virtualized not work, or not work well.
+One of the things that can bite a virtual system and be considered a big challenge in the virtualization fo the network is a change in a standard that makes the way the system is virtualized not work, or not work well.